Do You Have A Copper and Zinc Imbalance?

 Function of Copper

 Copper is a trace mineral also necessary for the healthy functioning of the human body.
-Copper is responsible for enzyme function, the metabolism of carbohydrates and is primarily found in the liver, brain tissue, kidneys and hair (2, 5, 7).
-Although researchers continue to learn about the effects of variable levels of copper in the body, the increase in metabolic complications and cognitive illnesses has scientists focusing attention to the effects of the metal on the brain.
+Copper is responsible for enzyme function, and the metabolism of carbohydrates and is primarily found in the liver, brain tissue, kidneys, and hair (2, 5, 7).
+Although researchers continue to learn about the effects of variable levels of copper in the body, the increase in metabolic complications and cognitive illnesses has scientists focusing attention on the effects of the metal on the brain.

 copper